Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 is added.
 Also a direct Ethernet interface with the :ref:`Ethernet Extension <ethernet_extension>` can be achieved.

-Two remote controlled mains switches are included in this kit, so you can directly start to hack something.
+Two remote control mains switches are included in this kit, so you can directly start to hack something.
 A :ref:`step-by-step guide
 <starter_kit_hardware_hacking_remote_switch>` will tell you how to do it
 (soldering iron, solder and a screwdriver are required).